kailash-manasarovar/statement/docs/timeline/2024/october.md

 - The man on her right smiles and shows me his face.
 He looks like a possum.
 - I have this on camera.
 - I never go to the beach again.
+- At the laundry that evening, the lovely man there asks, without requiring an answer "¿Todo claro?".
+- I mention this in [another section about the laundry](../2023/november.md#the-laundry).
 - Back home that night a fake account says possum man is looking for developers.
 The inference is I'm being offered a job in tech.

 !!! warning